 Dividend growth investors have few Canadian dividend stocks to chose from when making their investment decisions.
-Typically, investors use the Canadian Dividend Aristocrat or All-Star lists as a starting point to their stock selection.
+Typically, investors looking to buy stocks here in Canada that focus on growing the dividend use the Canadian Dividend Aristocrat or All-Star lists as a starting point.

 Unfortunately, there are approximately 100 stocks on that list which makes it a narrow selection.
 While it is no surprise that financials have the highest representation (~20% of the list), investors might be surprised to know that Industrials have the second largest representation at around 16%.

 Which industrial tops the list?
 That would be Toromont (TSX:TIH) and the company’s 31 year dividend growth streak is the third longest in the country, better than dividend stalwarts like Enbridge (TSE:ENB) and TC Energy (TSE:TRP).

 Streak in jeopardy?

 While this is a fantastic streak, there is reason for concern.
 In early February, the company announced fourth quarter and year-end results.

 Toromont has an inconsistent history of meeting estimates, but usually results come in around expectations.
 Last quarter was no different.
 While it beat on earnings, it missed on revenue.
 The revenue miss was not much to be concerned about as it missed by less than 2 percentage points ($992M vs $999M expected).